 Inspirational Messages of Peace Contest

-Students, Kindergarten - 11th grade may participate in the contest by writing a short, poetic Message of Peace, 35 words or less, about Martin Luther King, Jr., Coretta Scott King or the special meaning of the World Peace Rose Garden.
+- Students from Kindergarten through the 11th grade are welcome to write short, poetic thoughts of 35 words or less about peace, Martin Luther King, Jr., Coretta Scott King or the special meaning of the World Peace Rose Garden.
 Poems over the word limit will not be eligible for judging.
 Words with one or two letters will not be counted when summing the number of words.

-Each message must be TYPED and have a TITLE, the STUDENT’S NAME, GRADE and SCHOOL.
-Messages/Poems need to be submitted in English.
+- Each message must be TYPED and have a TITLE, the STUDENT’S NAME, GRADE and SCHOOL.
+Messages/Poems can be written in any language but need to be translated and submitted in English.

-The Winners and Finalists will be awarded t-shirts and certificates and each school will receive a Certificate of Participation.
+- Awards will be presented at your school, prior to the May 11th event.
+The Winner and Honorable Mention students will receive t-shirts and certificates and each school will receive a Certificate of Participation.